chjj/blessed/README.md

 - __screenshot([xi, xl, yi, yl])__ - Take an SGR screenshot of the screen
   within the region.
 Returns a string containing only characters and SGR codes.
   Can be displayed by simply echoing it in a terminal.
+- __destroy()__ - destroy the screen object and remove it from the global list. only useful if using multiple screens.
+- __program.destroy()__ - destroy the program object and remove it from the global list.  only useful if using multiple programs.

 #### Element (from Node)